UKCloud/documentation/articles/portal/ptl-ref-user-access.md

 ### Password reset

+We recommend that you change your password at least every 90 days.
+You can change your password at any time from the user account menu in the Portal.
+For more information, see [*How to reset your UKCloud Portal password or memorable word*](ptl-how-reset-password.md).

-In the event that you need to reset your password, a self-service facility is available from the log in page (see [*How to change or reset your UKCloud Portal password or memorable word*](ptl-how-reset-password.md)).
-You must make sure that your password reset email address is set to an email account that you can access.
-For more information, see [*How to set your password reset email address*](ptl-how-change-email-address.md).
+If you forget your password, you can request a password reset link on the Portal log in page.
+This link will be sent to your password reset email address.
+By default, your password reset email address is the same as the email address you use to log in to the Portal.
+If you're not able to access the email account used for your login email address, you must make sure to set your password reset email address to a different email account that you can access so that you can receive password reset emails.
+For information about how to set your password reset email address, see [*How to set your password reset email address*](ptl-how-change-email-address.md).

 ## Feedback